The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

+Using that both $\hat{\psi}$ and~$\hat{\phi}$ are supported on the mass shell, their convolution is supported in the shaded region on the left of Fig.~\ref{figsupport}.

-The Fourier transform~$\hat{\mathfrak{K}}$ of the kernel~${\mathfrak{K}}$ in~\eqref{JklK}, on the other hand, is obtained by taking the second derivatives of the distribution shown on the right of Figure~\ref{figK12}.
+The Fourier transform~$\hat{\mathfrak{K}}$ of the kernel~${\mathfrak{K}}$ in~\eqref{JklK}, on the other hand, is obtained by taking the second derivatives of the distribution shown on the right of Fig.~\ref{figK12}.
 This shows in particular that~$\hat{\mathfrak{K}}(p)$ vanishes inside the upper and lower mass cone.
 As a consequence, the integral~\eqref{cint} vanishes if the arguments of~$\hat{\psi}$ and~$\hat{\overline{\phi}}$ are both on the upper or both on the lower mass shell.
-Hence it what follows, it suffices to consider the case that one momentum is on the upper and the other on the lower mass shell (as shown on the right of Figure~\ref{figsupport}).
+Hence in what follows, it suffices to consider the case that one momentum is on the upper and the other on the lower mass shell (as shown on the right of Fig.~\ref{figsupport}).

 For the following analysis, it is convenient to decompose~$\hat{\mathfrak{K}}$ into the so-called {\em{equal time}} and {\em{zero momentum contributions}},

 which are defined by